 Data Collection Notes:

-(1) Data for Part 1 and Part 2 contain weight variables.
+Data for Part 1 and Part 2 contain weight variables.
 Users are encouraged to read the original documentation provided by the Principal Investigators for a complete description of the weights used in Part 1.
-This is located in the appendix of the codebook for Part 1.
+This is located in the appendix of the user guide.
 Users may obtain additional information about the weights used in Part 2 via the ESS Web site.
 Moreover, users may need to weight the data prior to analysis.
-(2) For additional information concerning the CID Data, please see the CID Web site.

 Weight: Although the sample used in Part 1 was designed with an equal probability of selection method sampling, some variations exist (e.g., variations in primary stratum size) resulting in the need for some minor weighting adjustments to achieve equal representation across the sample.
-Complete weighting information for Part 1 is located in the appendix of the codebook for Part 1.
+Complete weighting information for Part 1 is located in the user guide.
 Additional information about the weights used in Part 2 may be obtained via the ESS Web site.

 Mode of Data Collection: face-to-face interview